sedostheatre/sedos.co.uk/input/news/2025-05-29-news-from-the-2025-sedos-agm.md

 A special mention was given to Daniel Saunders who stepped down as Chair of the Board of Trustees in 2024.
 Dan steered Sedos through the loss of our rehearsal, build and storage space and reshaped the charity’s views to focus on achieving financial stability across our season of shows.

-Many thanks to Jack Brown who also stepped down as a Trustee in 2024 and to Sorrel Brown, Ruth Granton, Thomas Riggs and Tess Robinson, who stepped down from the Management Committee at the AGM or earlier this year - your contribution and hard work is very much appreciated!
+Many thanks to Jack Brown who also stepped down as a Trustee in 2024 and to Sorrel Brown, Ruth Granton, Thomas Riggs, Tess Robinson and Henry Whittaker, who stepped down from the Management Committee at the AGM or earlier this year - your contribution and hard work is very much appreciated!

 Karen Braganza is also stepping down from the Management Committee after four years, but we are delighted that she has decided to join the Board of Trustees and will continue using her experience to help support the ongoing success of Sedos.